wtsi-hgi/cookie-monster/README.md

 order of priority.
 If a rule's precondition is matched, its action is triggered: this action may specify a set of Notifications that are broadcast to any Notification Receivers, in addition to whether any more rules should be evaluated.
 Notification Receivers can be used to take any action upon been given a notification.
-In the case where no rules are matched, the Processor will check if the Cookie can be enriched further using an Enrichment Loader.
+In the case where no rules are matched, the Processor will check if the Cookie can be enriched further using an Enrichment Loader and put any extra information into the knowledge base.

 A simple implementation of a Processor Manager (named `BasicProcessorManager`) is supplied.
 This can be constructed as
 such: